Winter storm to bring treacherous icy conditions to South and Midwest before dumping heavy snow in Northeast – KION546

 Meanwhile, Arkansas is expected to see the worst of the ice threat.

-Up to 3/4 of an inch of ice are expected to form on roads stretching from Little Rock, Arkansas, to Jonesboro, a swath that includes Interstates 40 and 30.
+Up to 0.75 of an inch of ice is expected to form on roads stretching from Little Rock, Arkansas, to Jonesboro, a swath that includes Interstates 40 and 30.

 “As values exceed 0.5 inches, the hazards increase as significant damage to the electrical grid will begin to take place and widespread tree and power line damage will be observed,” the Little Rock weather service said.
 “Travel will become near impossible with many roads blocked by fallen tree(s) and power line debris along with power outages in the range of hours to several days.”